Nectivio/65C02-Tool/README.md

 <span style="text-decoration:overline">OE</span>|22|15|1
 <span style="text-decoration:overline">WE</span>|27|14|1

-1. This is an input (to the 28C256), it should be pulled high or low with a 1+ kOhm resistor to ensure the signal is valid when the Arduino isn't driving the pin low, or is disconnected.
+1. This is an input (to the 28C256), it should be pulled high or low with a 1+ kΩ resistor to ensure the signal is valid when the Arduino isn't driving the pin, or is disconnected.
 Do **NOT** tie these pins directly to +5V or GND while using this tool.

 ## Commands